-This Terms of Service was last revised on October 18th, 2018
+These Terms of Service were last revised on April 15th, 2020.

 1. Description of Services.